Oxsomi/core3/docs/graphics_api.md

 #### Validation

 Unfortunately, validation is only possible in DirectX and Vulkan using their respective validation layers.
-It is impossible to tell which resource was accessed in a certain frame.
+It is impossible to tell which resource was accessed in a certain frame (without running our own GPU-based validation layer).
 This makes it impossible to know if it was in the correct state.
 Make sure to validate on Vulkan since it's the strictest with transitions.
 However, if you're using Metal and doing transitions incorrectly, it could show up as some resources being deleted too early (if they're still in flight).